ibm-cloud-docs/cloud-databases/reference-hpcs.md

 {: .tip}

 ## Using the HPCS Key for Backup encryption
-{: #use-hpcs}
+{: #use-hpcs-backups}

-This feature is currently only supported in the region eu-es.
-Encrypting backups with HPCS in a single region renders the backups inaccessible, if availability of HPCS gets disrupted in this region.
+This feature is only supported in the region eu-es.
+Encrypting backups with HPCS in a single region renders the backups inaccessible, if availability of HPCS is disrupted in this region.
 Taking a backup and restoring from backups will fail for the period that HPCS is unavailable.
 Therefore, encrypting backups with HPCS is not recommended.
 Use {{site.data.keyword.keymanagementservicelong}} to encrypt backups.
 {: .note}

-Encrypt your disk with HPCS, if you also encrypted the backup with HPCS.
+If you encrypted the backup with HPCS you will also want to encryp the disk with HPCS.
 {: .tip}

 After you grant your {{site.data.keyword.databases-for}} deployments permission to use your keys, you supply the [key name or CRN](/docs/hs-crypto?topic=hs-crypto-view-keys) when you provision a deployment.
 The deployment uses your encryption key to encrypt your data.